gauthamnair2005/ProcyonCLS/Developer.md

 ### Conclusion

 This document has provided an overview of how to develop applications for ProcyonCLS.
-For more information on developing applications for ProcyonCLS, refer to the ProcyonCLS documentation.
+For more information on developing applications for ProcyonCLS, refer to the sample.py file in the ProcyonCLS repository.